top of page

 I thought it would be helpful to compile a few of the various steps taken below and add some helpful notes.

-Step-by-step process for drawing Marvin the Schnauzer
+Step-by-Step Process for Drawing Marvin the Schnauzer

 Collage to show some of the steps used in the development of a Schnauzer Portrait

-Now here is a little composition challenge for you.
+Now, here’s a little composition challenge for you.
 What changes would you make to my work at this stage?

 The original snap and an almost finished portrait of a Schnauzer